Resilient-Labs/simple-api2-bootcamp/README.md

 # Fun Translations 📖

-Enter your text (English focused) and select the language you want to translate it to, finally have fun translating!
+Enter your text (note: this application is currently English-based) and select the language you want to translate it to, finally have fun translating!

 **Live Demo:** <a href="https://fun-translations-jenna-nguyen.netlify.app/">Demo</a>